 8 Signs Your Smart Security System Has Been Hacked

-How often do you check your smart system?
+How often do you check your smart security ?
 You hooked everything up, and unless something happens, you probably just assume everything’s working normally.
 But, what if it’s been hacked and it’s being used to spy on you?
 They could learn your routine and break in or see passwords and security codes as you enter them.
 They could even see extremely intimate details of your personal life.

 Check your system at least once a week for of a hack.